Updated October 2019

 I recently lead a CLC project to organise a logo design competition to help students unleash their potential, enhance their creativity and develop a unique symbol for CLC, which will help to connect CLC with students.

-In addition, I have been involved with different voluntary activities such as Bicycle Network volunteer where I volunteer to count bikes on an annual basis where the recorded data are used by councils for future infrastructure planning.
+I have also been involved with different voluntary activities such as Bicycle Network where I volunteer to count bikes on an annual basis where the recorded data are used by councils for future infrastructure planning.

 Also, I have been involved with Travellers Aid Australia at the MCG where we provide free buggy service for footy and cricket fans with mobility challenges to travel from stations to the MCG stadium (pre-match and post-match service).